Educational Aid Grants Program

 Grant requests are accepted throughout the year, and will be reviewed and assessed by the Educational Aid Committee.

-- Requests received by October 31 will be reviewed by the committee at the fall meeting.
+- Requests received by December 10, 2020 will be reviewed by the committee at the winter meeting.

-- Requests received by January 31 will be reviewed by the committee at the winter meeting.
+- Requests received by February 11, 2021 will be reviewed by the committee in the new year.

 Funding is based on the costs, parameters, and the viability of the project.